pieterjm/M5PaperBitcoinTicker/README.md

 # M5PaperBitcoinTicker
 A bitcoin price ticker for the M5Stack M5Paper epaper device.
 Periodically retrieves the bitcoin price from the Coingecko API and displays that on the display.
-The device displays metriucs such as the bitcoin price, current blockheight, sats per dollar and Moscow time.
+The device displays metrics such as the bitcoin price, current blockheight, sats per dollar and Moscow time.
+The metric to be displayed can be selected with the scroll wheel on the side of the device.

 # Installation